sjkorvin/sjkorvin.github.io/about/index.md

 # About

-Other links where you can find me:
+# Other places where you can find me:

 [Credly](https://www.credly.com/users/skorvin/badges)